 The workplace provides a preselected pool of people who share at least one important area of common ground.
 People who work together also tend to live within a reasonable dating distance, and they see each other on a daily basis.
 So should romance be discouraged?

-In early SHRM surveys, 43 percent of HR staff said that they had experienced office romances in their workplace.
+In a 2017 SHRM survey, 57 percent of individuals responding said they engaged in a romantic relationship at work.
 In other surveys, 55 percent of the HR professionals who responded said that marriage is the most likely outcome of the office romances they experienced.
 Other studies have reported a higher level of productivity from dating couples at work.

 Many organizations forbid intimate relationships even outside supervisory relationships.
 Thirty-three percent of organizations forbid romances between employees who report to the same supervisor, and 12 percent won’t even allow employees in different departments to date.